learner-L/learngit/readme.txt

 Git is a free software distribute under the GPL
 Git has a mutable index called stage.
 My stupid boss still prefers SVN.
-I Creat a new branch
+I Creat a new DEV branch